MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## Top resources

-Here's a quick list of top resources.

 ### Documentation

-This is whare you are now.
+This is where you are now.
 Our in-depth documentation covers everything you need to know about authoring, operating, and analyzing guides.
-Explore the links in the Table of Contents.

 ### Video tutorials